tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 **Chapter 8 – Large or Full Transaction Log**

 I have run into problems with transaction logs that filled up drives, or long-running transactions that took up a lot of space in the log, many times.
 The chapter starts with a quick review of how the transaction log works.
 Several reasons the log could grow outrageously are discussed.
 Then, methods to fix it such as taking a log backup or adding space are discussed.
-What's equally important is the “what not to do” section.
+What's equally important is the "what not to do" section.
 There is a lot of bad advice given on the internet, and I'm glad that issue is addressed here.

 **Chapter 9 – Truncated Tables, Dropped Objects, and Other Accidents Waiting to Happen**

 The chapter starts with real-world stories of tables that have been dropped from production systems, whether through bad security practices or an accident.
 I've had moments like that, too – I've dropped tables from databases because of a missing WHERE clause.
 In real life, it happens.
 It's how you react to it that's important.
-Good guidelines are given, and the advice to “keep calm” is really important.
+Good guidelines are given, and the advice to "keep calm" is really important.

 **A Practical Everyday Reference**